-African swine fever occurs in the EU in Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Slovakia, Italy (Sardinia), Belgium, Greece and Germany.
+African swine fever occurs in the EU in Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Slovakia, Italy (Sardinia), Greece, and Germany.

 Food containing meat brought as a gift or to eat on the journey

 In the EU countries with African swine fever, there are restriction areas, and pork or wild boar meat or products containing these meats may be imported from these areas into Finland only to very limited extent.
 For private persons it is allowed to import only such pork or wild boar meat containing products which are marked with the oval identification mark of EU on the package.
 The products may be brought for own consumption only.
 However, the sales of meat products without the EU mark within the country may be allowed.
 It may also be allowed to sale meat products with a national identification mark which differs from the oval EU mark.
 These products are to be sold and used within the country.

 Travellers are recommended not to bring any meat products containing pork or wild boar meat into Finland as a personal gift or as food to eat on the journey from the countries with African swine fever.
 The epidemic situation of the disease and the restriction areas may change rapidly.

 Can foodstuffs be sent through the post from another EU country?

 The same rules apply to sending foodstuffs by post within the EU as apply to the trading and transport of foodstuffs otherwise.
 The above restrictions and recommendations applying to foodstuffs brought personally into the country also apply to foodstuffs intended for the recipient’s personal use that are sent by post and/or ordered online.

 If you have been in contact with pigs or wild boars or have visited a farm